danny2590/CapOne17/README.md

 ​I implemented custom views into the charts with legends so users can see different options in the data.

+NOTE: Review scores were used to gauge positive reviews and all nulls and zeroes were removed from the data to avoid outliers.

 ## Tech/framework used